Table of Contents

-They can learn how to kick the leg to the side that will hyperextend the knee and snap the patella back into its proper location.
+They can learn how to kick the leg to the side, which will hyperextend the knee and snap the patella back into its proper location.
 In addition, the pain and discomfort will depend also on the grade of the disease.

 In general, luxation is not considered a painful issue.
 But if left untreated, arthritis sets in, and this disease is pretty painful for dogs.

-Can a puppy grow out of luxating patella?
+Can a puppy grow out of a luxating patella?